Courtney W. Campbell

 Courtney Warren Campbell (April 29, 1895 – December 22, 1971) was an American lawyer, World War I veteran, and politician who served one term as a Democratic member of the United States House of Representatives, from 1953 to 1955.
-He represented Florida's 1st congressional district, then based in St. Petersburg, Florida.
+He represented Florida's 1st congressional district, which was then based in St. Petersburg, Florida.

 Background

-Campbell, the son of Thomas Courtney Campbell and Ellen Minor Campbell, was born in Chillicothe, Missouri, and educated at Westminster College in Fulton, Missouri, and thereafter the University of Missouri at Columbia.
+Campbell, the son of Thomas Courtney Campbell and Ellen Minor Campbell, was born in Chillicothe, Missouri, and educated at Westminster College in Fulton, Missouri, and later at the University of Missouri at Columbia.

+World War I

 During World War I, he served as a second lieutenant in the United States Army.

+Legal practice

 He studied law and was admitted to the bar in 1924 in Missouri and Florida and practiced from 1924 to 1928 in Tampa.
 He also worked as a citrus farmer, banker, and land developer.
 He was married to the former Henrietta Hisgen.